2023 Best Engineering Technologies Trade Schools in the Great Lakes Region

 Read full report on Engineering Technologies at Miami University - Hamilton

 You’ll join some of the best and brightest minds around you if you attend Purdue University - Main Campus.
 The school came in at #4 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
-Purdue is a fairly large public school located in the small city of West Lafayette.
+Purdue is a very large public school located in the city of West Lafayette.

 Read full report on Engineering Technologies at Purdue University - Main Campus

-Read full report on Engineering Technologies at Michigan State University
+Full Engineering Technologies at Michigan State University Report

-Trine University-Regional/Non-Traditional Campuses ranked #7 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
+With a ranking of #7, Trine University-Regional/Non-Traditional Campuses did quite well on this year’s best schools for engineering technologies students.
 Located in the town of Angola, Trine is a private not-for-profit school with a small student population.

 Read full report on Engineering Technologies at University of Wisconsin - Stout

-Illinois Institute of Technology ranked #9 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
-Illinois Tech is a moderately-sized private not-for-profit school located in the city of Chicago.
+Illinois Institute of Technology did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #9 on the list.
+Illinois Tech is a medium-sized private not-for-profit school located in the large city of Chicago.

 Honorable Mentions